An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Introduction

-The generalized flow problem on a single machine with special cost functions $g_j(t)=g(t-r_j)$ has been studied in \cite{im2014online}.
-It was shown that for nondecreasing nonnegative function $g(\cdot)$, the HDF rule is $(2+\epsilon)$-speed $O(1)$-competitive; the HDF rule is, in essence, the best online algorithm one can hope for under the speed-augmented setting.
-The author of \cite{nguyen2013lagrangian} uses Lagrangian duality for online scheduling problems beyond linear and convex programming.
-From a different perspective, many scheduling problems can be viewed as allocation of rates to jobs subject to certain constraints on the rates.
-In other words, at a given time a processor can simultaneously work on multiple jobs by splitting its computational resources with different rates among the pending jobs.
+The generalized flow time problem on a single machine with special cost functions $g_j(t)=g(t-r_j)$ has been studied in \cite{im2014online}.
+It was shown that for nondecreasing nonnegative function $g(\cdot)$, the HDF rule is $(2+\epsilon)$-speed $O(1)$-competitive; the HDF rule is, in essence, the best online algorithm one can hope for under the speed-augmented setting. \cite{nguyen2013lagrangian} uses Lagrangian duality for online scheduling problems beyond linear and convex programming.
 The problem of rate allocation on a single machine with the objective of minimizing weighted flow/completion time when jobs of unknown size arrive online (i.e., the \emph{nonclairvoyant} setting) has been studied in \cite{im2015competitive,im2014selfishmigrate,im2018competitive}.
-Moreover, \cite{im2016fair} gives an $(1+\epsilon)$-speed $O(\frac{1}{\epsilon^2})$-competitive algorithm for fair rate allocation over \emph{unrelated} machines.
+Moreover, \cite{im2016fair} give an $(1+\epsilon)$-speed $O(\frac{1}{\epsilon^2})$-competitive algorithm for fair rate allocation over unrelated machines.